 The next stop is a café called, “Ameshin.”
-The shop has been open a little over a year, and is run by artist and craftsman, Shinri Tezuka.
+The shop has been open a little over a year and is run by artist and craftsman, Shinri Tezuka.
 The café is all about candy.
-Candy flavoured drinks are served, and the spacious room is nicely decorated by candy in the shape of animals.
+Candy flavoured drinks are served, and the spacious room is nicely decorated with candy in the shape of animals.

 It turns out that the owner makes these sweet fish himself, and has recently gained popularity by showcasing his craftmanship at an aquarium in Nihombashi.
 Today, just for us, he will make a fish from scratch.

 He starts by rolling a ball of soft hot candy in the palms of his hands, before forming it into a rough outline of a kingyo (goldfish).
 Next, using only his hands and a pair of scissors, Tezuka trims the candy to form the shape of the fin.
 As he models the sweet, his strong concentration makes him look like he’s in a trancelike state.

 This traditional Japanese process is done at some speed.
 After just a few minutes, the outer part of the candy has started to harden, and soon it will be impossible to shape it any further.
 He finishes the kingyo off by paining it with a natural pigment, before adding eyes to finish.
 “It is a beautiful kingyo made from candy.
 It shines as though it is alive.”